Gloorf/poewatcher/README.md

 * [map_recorder].send_data.
 Activated by default, sends data to my server for mass map data.
 * [map_recorder].output_path.
 The name of the .csv file where the data is stored
 * [map_recorder].additional_iiq.
 Set it to your zana level
 * [map_recorder].map_input.
-Either "tier" or level ; how the drop will be input'd (see map recorder for more explanation).
+Either "tier" or "level" ; how the drop will be input'd (see map recorder for more explanation).
 Note that this doesn't affect mapstart/mapedit commands, who will always use
 For others values, the name should either be clear enough, or should be explicited in the comment before.

 # Server